Posted on : May 27, 2020 by Clinic One on Blog

 - Lack of hand hygiene after using toilets and before and after eating food.

 - Drinking water without any purification measures.

 - Eating foods cooked in an unhygienic environment (street foods).

-What are signs and symptoms of Dysentery?
+What are the signs and symptoms of Dysentery?

 - Watery stool with blood,

-- Mucous or pus in the feces.
+- Mucous or pus in the faeces.

 - Abdominal cramps

 The inflammation may lead to serious conditions and dehydration will also cause life-threatening conditions if medical help is not sought on time.
 Therefore, anyone with the above signs and symptoms should immediately consult a physician.

 - Antibiotic therapy